RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## Cheats

 lr-mame2003 supports the MAME cheat engine, allowing you to use the 'TAB' menu to enable various in-game cheats.
-To active these, there is a supplementary file that you need to transfer to your Pi, called 'cheat.dat'.
+To active these, there is a supplementary file that you need to transfer to your Pi, called `cheat.dat`.
 This file can be downloaded from http://cheat.retrogames.com/mame_downloads.htm.
 You need the version of the file that is equal-to or greater-than the MAME version in question, which in our case is 0.78, so the file needed is [Cheat File for MAME 0.81 (Release Date: 21st April 2004)](http://cheat.retrogames.com/download/cheat081.zip).
-Extract 'cheat.dat' from this .zip and place in:
+Extract `cheat.dat` from this .zip and place in:
 ```
 /home/pi/RetroPie/BIOS/mame2003/
 ```
-Further to this, the 'enabled cheats' core option needs to be turned on via a setting in the retroarch-core-options.cfg file, found in:
+Further to this, the 'enabled cheats' core option needs to be turned on via a setting in the `retroarch-core-options.cfg` file, found in:
 ```
 /opt/retropie/configs/all/
 ```